Capital gains tax on inherited property

 If you've inherited property and want to understand your tax position, you may wish to:

-Gather key documents, including the deceased's property purchase records, valuation at death, and any relevant estate planning documents
+Documents people often refer to include the deceased's property purchase records, valuation at death, and any relevant estate planning documents.

-Work out the market value of the inherited property on the date of death (your cost base)
+Working out the market value of the inherited property on the date of death (the cost base) is something people often do.

-Document any significant property improvements or repairs you've made since inheriting
+People often note any significant property improvements or repairs made since inheriting.

-Consider whether the property qualifies for exemptions like the main residence exemption
+Whether the property qualifies for exemptions like the main residence exemption is something people often consider.

-Think about your plans for the property: will you keep it, rent it, or sell it?
+People often reflect on their plans for the property, such as whether to keep it, rent it, or sell it.

-Work through the property transfer after death process to ensure ownership is properly recorded
+The property transfer after death process is something people work through so that ownership is properly recorded.

-Speak with a tax professional or accountant to understand your specific obligations
+A tax professional or accountant is someone people often consult to understand their specific obligations.

 How LawConnect can help